Bernard Ford (American football): Dallas Cowboys

 On September 6, 1989, Ford was signed by the Dallas Cowboys to the practice squad.
 In October, he was promoted to the active roster and appeared in 10 games (one start), posting 7 receptions for 78 yards and one touchdown.

 Houston Oilers

 In 1990, the Houston Oilers signed Ford as a Plan B free agent to play in their run and shoot offense and return kickoffs.
 He appeared as a backup in 14 games, recording 10 receptions for 98 yards, one touchdown and 14 kickoff returns for 219 yards.
 He wasn't re-signed at the end of the season.

-London Monarchs (WLAF)
+London Monarchs

 On February 4, 1992, he was selected by the defending champions the London Monarchs, in the second round of the WLAF Draft.
 He was a starter at wide receiver, registering 45 receptions for 833 yards and 6 touchdowns.

 Green Bay Packers

 On June 11, 1992, he signed with the Green Bay Packers.
 He was released on August 24.